gAia-KIRAS/wp3/InventoryValidationApproach.md

 - Google earth Pro should open and zoom automatically to the area you clicked on in QGIS

-- Validate the polygon using the Time Slider
+- Check for visible landslides in the area, also utilizing Google Earths Time Slider

+- In case a Landslide is confirmed, enter the (aproximate) year into the attribute table column `VisibleGE`